Jump to:

 Best forIntense combat and cosmic horror immersion

 Bloodborne casts you as a hunter in Yharnam, a city wracked by a mysterious bloodborne disease.
-Early hunts pit you against werewolves and minor threats, but soon you face grotesque monsters, eldritch abominations, and mind-bending cosmic horrors.
+Early hunts pit you against werewolves and minor threats, but soon you face grotesque monsters, eldritch abominations showcasing body horror in games at its finest, and mind-bending cosmic horrors.

 This awesome soulslike game offers fast-paced combat, intricate level design, and cryptic storytelling that reward careful exploration while keeping every encounter tense and unpredictable.